tom-englert/JetBrainsAnnotations.Fody/README.md

 This Fody plugin adds the define [`JETBRAINS_ANNOTATIONS`](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html) to your existing defines, then converts all attributes to an external annotations XML file on the fly, and then removes the reference to
-`JetBrains.Annotations` again so you can ship just the text file with your assembly and don't need to reference JetBrainsAnnotations.
+`JetBrains.Annotations` again so you can ship just the text file with your assembly and don't need to deploy `JetBrains.Annotations.dll`.

-For more information
+For more information about JetBrains Annotations read:

  * http://www.jetbrains.com/resharper/webhelp/Code_Analysis__External_Annotations.html
  * http://www.jetbrains.com/resharper/features/code_analysis.html#Annotated_Framework